Development & Characterization of Electrodes for large-scale Xenon Time Projection Chambers: Conclusions Outlook

 Furthermore, fully-automated solutions for both installation and assembly of meter scale electrode grids and their subsequent HV testing are being explored.
 A one-meter scale prototype of a robotic system with micrometer precision for HV assessment of electrodes was successfully developed and commissioned.
 This High-voltage Coordinate Unit for Targeted Inspection of Electrodes (HiCUTIE) is currently being upgraded~\cite{Anna2025} to facilitate a fully automated HV assessment of large-scale electrode performance in cleanroom conditions.

 \acknowledgments We thank the technical staff members from local workshops at KIT and University of Freiburg for providing excellent technical solutions in a very cooperative environment.
-This work is supported in part by the German Federal Ministry of Research, Technology and Space through grants 05A23VK3, 05A23VF1 and 05A23UM1 in the ErUM-Pro funding line, by the German Research Foundation (DFG) through INST~39/1095-1~FUGG, the Structure and Innovation Fund of the state of Baden-Württemberg (SI-BW), and by the Helmholtz Initiative and Networking Fund through grant W2/W3-118.
+This work is supported in part by the German Federal Ministry of Research, Technology and Space through grants 05A23VK3, 05A23VF1 and 05A23UM1 in the ErUM-Pro funding line, by the German Research Foundation (DFG) through INST~39/1095-1~FUGG, the Structure and Innovation Fund of the state of Baden-Württemberg (SI-BW), by the Helmholtz Initiative and Networking Fund through grant W2/W3-118 and by the U.S. National Science Foundation grant 2112802.
 A.D. was supported by the Cluster of Excellence “Precision Physics, Fundamental Interactions, and Structure of Matter” (PRISMA$^{+}$ EXC 2118/1) funded by DFG within the German Excellence Strategy (Project ID 390831469).
 We appreciate support through the graduate school KSETA at KIT.
-We also gratefully acknowledge support from Kaixuan Ni (University of California San Diego) and Laura Baudis (University of Zürich) as well as helpful discussions and exchanges with Jacques Pienaar (Weizmann Institute of Science) and Hans-Werner Ortjohann (University of Münster).
+We also gratefully acknowledge support from Laura Baudis (University of Zürich), as well as helpful discussions and exchanges with Jacques Pienaar (Weizmann Institute of Science) and Hans-Werner Ortjohann (University of Münster).